 - Science and technologies to improve water management and enable sustainable coexistence

 The collaborative framework of the Centre provides a practical, independent and multidisciplinary platform to address these complex issues.
-The combined expertise will contribute to the development of policy and decision-making and will ensure the community understands the scientific basis for government policy.

 The Centre is well positioned to provide innovation and research to drive balanced land use outcomes for issues facing NSW now and well into the future.